-Operating out of Geneva, Switzerland, the Puma Energy Foundation is made up of four permanent staff and is guided by the board.
+Operating out of Geneva, Switzerland, the Puma Energy Foundation is made up of five permanent staff and is guided by the board.
 Regular field visits to our projects and ongoing strategic discussions keeps everyone updated and ensures actions.

 Vincent steers the strategic direction of the Puma Energy Foundation, in partnership with the Board.
 He sets the Foundation’s objectives and ensures that programmes are managed effectively, and also reviews and selects new programme partners and seeks synergies between initiatives.

 Céline started her career at the Swiss Federal Department of Foreign Affairs before joining the private sector where she specialised in change management processes.
 Céline holds a Master’s degree in International Affairs from the Graduate Institute in Geneva and a Certificate in Innovation & Sustainability from Harvard University.
 Céline also has a musical background.